 If you’re a keen walker, then I strongly recommend visiting some of the churches (both Greek Orthodox and Catholic) or the village of Anos Syros (extension of Hermoupolis).

 Lastly, there are a lot of people who enjoy fishing in this island (as a hobby mostly).
 My son and both of my nieces have picked up on it.
 And it’s definitely a great way for them enjoy themselves.
 Just follow the locals.

 Where to swim

-Kommito is the beach at the next cove.
+Komito is the beach at the next cove.
 The road stops there!
 It’s a small, scenic beach, usually deserted and no housing around.
-This August though, they had about ten umbrellas and sunbeds set up with a beach bar (real basic) and a shed for water sports activities.
-This beach had a rough appeal and I do recommend it, despite the fact that I got stunk by a bee – just like that out of the blue!
+This August though, they had about ten umbrellas and sunbeds set up with a beach bar (real basic – emphasis on basic) and a shed for water sports activities.
+This beach has a raw and rough appeal and I do recommend it, despite the fact that I got stunk by a bee – just like that out of the blue!

-Galyssas is another popular beach with a lifeguard on watch, a beach bar and sunbeds with umbrellas charged separately from consumption.
-It has the option of renting out a water paddle boat or a cannoe.
+Galyssas is another popular beach with a lifeguard on watch, a couple of beach bars and sunbeds with umbrellas charged separately from consumption.
+It has the option of renting out a water paddle boat or a canoe.
 In case you do get hungry, there are a couple of tavernas serving good traditional Greek cuisine dishes within a two minute walking distance.

 Vari is yet another sandy but small beach with very shallow waters, so it’s ideal for families with very young children.
 Furthermore, provisions have been made for shade and easy access to the water for people with disabilities.
 The lifeguard on duty there is always most helpful.
 At the one end of the cove, the beach becomes really wide.
 Therefore, they hold beach volleyball and beach racket tournaments there.
 Hence, it is gets pretty crowded during August.